 To begin with, I cut out the cream/lemon juice/mustard addition, and decided to use a light vegetable stock instead of the overpowering chicken broth from the ragout recipe.
 I kept everything seasonal, using only what I found at the farmers market: onion, fennel, baby turnips, new potatoes, asparagus—and of course, sorrel.
 I had bought some (fairly--from Idaho) local dried flageolet beans for my soupe au pistou (ish) and another dinner that week, and while cooking them, I realized I could use the cooking liquid for the soup.
 It was a brilliant idea.
 More flavorful than water, less busy than a stronger vegetable stock.
 The sorrel sauce ended up being a little more fancy than the original pistou.
 I wanted a little garlic bite, but it's just not ready around here yet, so instead I threw in a few bulbs of green garlic with the sorrel, as well as a handful of walnuts, a pinch of salt, and a drizzle of California olive oil.
 What I ended up with was spring in a bowl—earthy new potatoes, sweet fennel and turnips, grassy asparagus, plump beans, and the lemony tang of sorrel to brighten all the flavors.
 Local, seasonal, fresh, and tasty.
 I’d like to think Alice would be proud of me.

-Springtime Soupe au Pistou (ish)
+Springtime Soupe au Pistou (ish) serves about 4

 Notes: If you can’t find green garlic, just use one or two garlic cloves; the garlic taste will be a bit more pronounced, but still tasty.
 You can also substitute pine nuts for the walnuts, if you like.